sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 * __Rain__: The case of having rain, ranging from light to heavy.
 * __Snow__: The case of having snow, ranging from light to heavy.
 * __Storm__: The extremely windy condition, where the wind speed is at least *60 kmh*.
-* __Other Precipitation__: Any other type of of precipitation which cannot be assigned to previously described event types.
+* __Other Precipitation__: Any other type of precipitation which cannot be assigned to previously described event types.

 Visit [our paper](https://arxiv.org/abs/1902.06792){:target="_blank"} to learn how we determine type and severity of weather events.